OpenVSP/OpenVSP/README.md

      languages.
 The build system will not search for Swig, Python, or Matlab.

+   - `VSP_NO_HELP` -- Set this variable to disable
+     everything to do with building the online help files.

    - `XXX_OMP_COMPILER` -- Set these variables to point at secondary compilers to use when the primary compiler does not support OpenMP.
 This will allow the VSPAERO solver to be built as